-- Eating problems and correlates across ethnic groups
+- Eating/Body image issues and psychosocial correlates across ethnic groups

-Led by Dr. Sukanya Ray, who has over 20 years experience at Suffolk University as a principal investigator, this lab maintains a strong sense of community and team building.
+Led by Dr. Sukanya Ray, who has supervised multiple Master’s and Doctoral Dissertation projects at Suffolk University as principal and co- investigator.
+This lab maintains a strong sense of inclusivity, community and teamwork values.

 Dr. Sukanya Ray